alexalemi/blog.alexalemi.com/a-degree-of-certainty.md

 Here we can clearly see that as move towards 0 or 1, the statistical distance blows up.
 Going from $0.99$ to $0.991$ is 26 times larger a change in terms of KL than going from $0.50$ to $0.501$.
 Clearly, probabilities measured in percentages are very non-uniform.

 If we took as our prior the distribution $1/(\pi\sqrt{p(1-p)})$ we would be weighing the probabilities proportional to this statistical distance.
 That is, we would be putting equal weight on equally *distinguishable* probabilities.
 This is what motivated [Jeffreys](https://en.wikipedia.org/wiki/Jeffreys_prior) to make his prior.
 He wanted a truly *non-informative* prior.
 Naively, Laplace suggested a *uniform* prior as being non-informative.
 But what does *uniform* mean?
-If you start with a uniform prior on percentages, its very non-uniform when transformed into log-odds.
+If you start with a uniform prior on percentages, it's very non-uniform when transformed into log-odds.
 Uniform in log-odds is very non-uniform in terms of percentages.
 If you start with a uniform prior in percents, you'll get a different posterior than if you start with a uniform prior in log-odds.
 Clearly, your choice of parameterization is influencing your outcome.

 If what we care about is the amount of information you need to modify your beliefs, we should weigh our beliefs in proportion to the amount of evidence they would need to move.
 This is what led Jeffreys to his prior, in the form we see above.
 He showed that this is proportional to the square root of the determinant of the [Fisher metric](https://en.wikipedia.org/wiki/Fisher_information_metric).
 Regardless of your choice of parameterization, if you compute the determinant of the Fisher metric in that parameterization and take its square root, you'll recover Jeffreys prior.
 It is parameterization independent in this sense.